UltimateHG/ultimatehg.github.io/_articles/0016_ecsc2023_flux_capacitor.md

 ## Foreword

-This challenge was honestly a mystery because it was released near the end of Day 1 yet it's a much easier pwn challenge than all the other challenges.
-It barely has any code and is just a straight forward buffer overflow ret2libc challenge.
+This challenge was released near the end of Day 1 yet it's a much easier pwn challenge than all the other challenges.
+It is just a straight forward buffer overflow ret2libc challenge.

 # Flux Capacitor